urql-graphql/urql/docs/architecture.md

 # Architecture

-Much of `urql` is about being flexible and customisable.
+Much of `urql` is about being flexible and customizable.
 To this extent a large chunk of this document is dedicated to how `urql` works and how to adapt it to different use cases.